Slip and Fall in Publix? Our Attorneys Can Help.

 - Traumatic brain injuries (TBIs)

-In the most serious slip and fall accidents, fatalities may occur.
+In the most serious slip and fall accidents at Publix, fatalities may occur.
 According to the National Floor Safety Institute (NFSI), falls are the second leading cause of injury deaths for people 65 to 84 years old, and the first leading cause of injury death for those 85 and older.

 When a person is injured on someone else’s property, that injury falls under Premises Liability law.
 In Georgia, property owners have a duty of care to their guests and customers to keep common areas reasonably safe.
 As such, Publix employees should be inspecting the grocery store regularly to ensure that the business is safe for shoppers and free from any dangerous conditions or hazards.

 Under Georgia Law, Publix has a duty to protect its customers.
 The company must exercise reasonable care to keep the store and the parking lot safe for shoppers.

 Publix has a legal duty to protect its customers and ensure that the store is safe and free from hazards.
 If not, they could be held liable.
 The company must take reasonable care, which includes:

 - Promptly responding to spills in the aisles

 - Safely stacking items, particularly on the overhead shelves

 - Providing sufficient space between aisles for shoppers to pass in both directions